Bardon Hill: Bardon Park Chapel

 In the 1690s the owner of Bardon Hill and Bardon Park, John Hood, built a Christian meeting house at the gate of the Bardon estate.
 This is said to be the oldest Non-conformist place of worship in Leicestershire, and indeed over a wide area of the East Midlands.

 The date "1877" is carved in the stonework above the door of the meetinghouse or chapel, this being the date the building was re-modelled.
 The basic structure of the building is regarded as dating from the 1690s.

 The building was originally known as "Bardon Meetinghouse" or "Bardon Park Meetinghouse" and the congregation worshipping there would have been referred to as "Bardon Meeting".
 Today, the building is called Bardon Park Chapel.

 Bardon village

 During the 19th century a village of quarry workers' cottages was built southwest of Bardon Hill.
 Bardon village had the postal address "Bardon Hill".
-The cottages were very close to the quarry, and were demolished in about 1988.
+The cottages were close to the quarry, and were demolished in about 1988.